SyntaxErrorSolos/IceDiscord/Privacy.md

 Guild invites are not stored in our database.

+> Error Logs
+They *normally* do not contain any sensitive information and are only available to the Developers of Ice

 ### Data Deletion

 All Data collected by Ice can be deleted with the use of a few commands.
+(This does *not* include `Error Logs`)!